-- 2.1 The Scheme can be used to settle disputes between a customer and a company that fall within the scope of the Code. - 2.2 The Scheme cannot be used to settle disputes which fall into one or more of the following categories: - 2.2.1 Claims which are brought by someone who does not fall within the definition of a 'customer' under Rule 1.2 above; - 2.2.2 Claims which are made against a company that does not subscribe to the Code; - 2.2.3 Cases where the customer has not complained to the company at all, or where the timescales and procedures set out in the Code have not been met; - 2.2.4 Claims which contain no aspect that falls within the scope of the Code; - 2.2.5 Claims made for a total sum exceeding £50,000.00 (inclusive of VAT (if any)) (this sum includes any claims for compensation, refunds, credits and/or waivers). - 2.2.6 A dispute which, in the opinion of CEDR, is more appropriately dealt with by a court, regulatory body, or other formal process; - 2.2.7 A dispute that is considered by CEDR to be frivolous and/or vexatious;
+- 2.1 The Scheme can be used to settle disputes between a customer and a company that fall within the scope of the Code. - 2.1.1 For the avoidance of doubt, this includes disputes regarding alleged snagging items. - 2.1.2 All issues in relation to a particular property that are in dispute between the parties (and that the customer wishes to pursue) at the time that the claim is made to the Scheme must be raised by the customer in their application. - 2.2 The Scheme cannot be used to settle disputes which fall into one or more of the following categories: - 2.2.1 Claims which are brought by someone who does not fall within the definition of a 'customer' under Rule 1.2 above; - 2.2.2 Claims which are made against a company that is not a registered Code Member; - 2.2.3 Cases where the customer has not complained to the company at all, or where the timescales and procedures set out in the Code have not been met; - 2.2.4 Applications received by the Scheme more than 12 months from the date on which the customer has received notice of Deadlock from the company (or, where no notice of Deadlock has been given, it has been more than 12 months since the customer's last attempt to contact the company), unless the parties agree to extend this timeframe.
+For notices sent by post, in the absence of evidence of an alternative date of receipt, this timeframe will begin three working days after the date on which the notice was sent to the customer; - 2.2.5 Claims that do not fall within the scope of the Scheme as set out at Rule 2.1; - 2.2.6 Claims made for a total sum exceeding 25% of the purchase price of the new home, subject to a cap of £50,000.00 (inclusive of VAT (if any)) (this sum includes any claims for compensation, refunds, credits and/or waivers); - 2.2.7 A dispute which, in the opinion of CEDR, is more appropriately dealt with by a court, regulatory body, or other formal process; - 2.2.8 A dispute that is considered by CEDR to be frivolous and/or vexatious;

-- 2.2.8 A dispute that is the subject of an existing or previous valid application made under the Scheme: - 2.2.9 A dispute which has been or is the subject of court proceedings or an alternative independent procedure for the determination of disputes (unless such proceedings or alternative procedure have been abandoned, stayed or suspended). - 2.3 Putting a dispute through the Scheme does not remove the customer's duty to pay the company any other amounts which are due and which are not disputed.
+- 2.2.9 A dispute that is the subject of an existing or previous valid application made under the Scheme; - 2.2.10 A dispute which has been or is the subject of court proceedings or an alternative independent procedure for the determination of disputes (unless such proceedings or alternative procedure have been abandoned, stayed or suspended). - 2.3 Putting a dispute through the Scheme does not remove the customer's duty to pay the company any other amounts which are due and which are not disputed.